lresner/meetx/our_pedagogy.md

         2. Giving teacher as much 'early signaling' as possible to course correct — either academically or engagement-wise

       Examples:
         1. Thumbs
         2. Arm-barometers
         3. Think-pair-share
         4. Turn-to-partner
         5. Cold-calling
         6. Whiteboard display (count of 3)
         7. Peer Instruction
         8. Fist-to-5
         9. Timed Pair Share
+        10. Wisdom of Another – After any individual brainstorm or creative activity, partner students up to share their                   results.
+Then, call for volunteers of students who found their partner’s work to be interesting or exemplary.
+Students are sometimes more willing to share in plenary the work of fellow students than their own work.
-        10. The ConcepTest consists of a challenging conceptual question or problem posed in multiple-choice format.
+        11. The ConcepTest consists of a challenging conceptual question or problem posed in multiple-choice format.
 Students turn to a partner seated nearby and they work together to reach a common answer for a given amount of time, taking turns (A talks, B listens, then B talks, A listens)